microsoft/pai/docs/tools/how-to-setup-report-script.md

 The `refresh` action will tries to collect data from hadoop-resource-manager and framework-launcher, and save the data in sqlite3 DB for future process.
 The script needs to save data because hadoop-resource-manager will not retain job info too long, if we do not fetch them and save somewhere, we will not be able to generate correct report.
 We recommend admin run this script every 10 minutes using CRON job.

-The `report` action will query data about vc usage and job statistic from sqlite3 DB and generate vc/job/raw_job reports, it will also get data from Prometheus to generate alert reports.
+The `report` action will query data about vc usage and job statistic from sqlite3 DB and generate vc/job/raw_job/gpu csv files, it will also get data from Prometheus to generate alert reports.
 You can execute this action whenever you want the reports.

 The `serve` action will start a http server so outside world can query report through web server instead of using files.